10 Must-Read Books for Creatives

 The Practice by Seth Godin is another no-nonsense book that directs us to drop our excuses and just do the work.
 The preface simply states: The magic of the creative process is that there is no magic.
 Godin wants us to sit down and get to it, every.single.day.
 He warns of sacrificing our work to fear and how to recognize and slay it.
 Or, at least work through it.
 This book will sit by my bedside for a long time to come.

 Like the suggestions inside, One Small Step Can Change Your Life by Dr. Robert Maurer is tiny but mighty.
-Dr. Maurer introduces us to the ancient philosophy of kaizen and applying it to modern life: using very small steps to improve a habit, process, or product; or, using very small moments to inspire products and inventions.
+Dr. Maurer introduces us to the ancient philosophy of kaizen and applies it to modern life: using very small steps to improve a habit, process, or product; or, using very small moments to inspire products and inventions.
 Dr. Maurer has spent his career using kaizen principles to help people move through obstacles in their lives.
 And, you guessed it, it works wonders on creative obstacles as well.

 That’s my list of 10 must-read books for creatives.
 I hope it invites you to try a new book or inspires you to reread an old favourite.